nanjekyejoannah/micropython/docs/develop/core.rst

 The MicroPython Core Runtime
 ============================

-This chapter details the core components that makeup MicroPython including the compiler, Memory Management, known optimizations, core and dynamic models and a summary of what happens when you run a MicroPython program.
+This chapter details the core components of MicroPython including the compiler, Memory Management, known optimizations, core and dynamic models and a summary of what happens when you run a MicroPython program.